 Diverticulosis is a condition that causes small pockets called diverticula to form in your intestine.
 These pockets make it difficult for bowel movements to pass through your digestive system.

-- Eat a variety of high-fiber foods: High-fiber foods help you have regular bowel movements.
+- Eat a variety of high-fiber foods.
+High-fiber foods help you have regular bowel movements.
 High-fiber foods include cooked beans, fruits, vegetables, and some cereals.
-Most adults need 20 to 30 grams of fiber every day.
-You may need 26 to 40 grams each day to control your diverticulosis.
-Ask your primary healthcare provider how much fiber you should have.
-Increase your intake of fiber slowly.
+Most adults need 25 to 35 grams of fiber each day.
+Your healthcare provider may recommend that you have more.
+Ask your healthcare provider how much fiber you need.
+Increase fiber slowly.
+You may have abdominal discomfort, bloating, and gas if you add fiber to your diet too quickly.
 You may need to take a fiber supplement if you are not getting enough fiber from food.

-- Drink plenty of liquids each day as you eat more fiber: You may need to drink 2 to 3 liters (8 to 12 cups) of liquids every day.
-Ask your primary healthcare provider how much liquid to drink each day and which liquids are best for you.
+- Drink liquids as directed.
+You may need to drink 2 to 3 liters (8 to 12 cups) of liquids every day.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.

 Write down your questions so you remember to ask them during your visits.